Immigration to Mexico: Russian

-Spanish
+Spanish and Portuguese

 Spaniards make up the largest group of Europeans in Mexico.
-Most of them arrived during the colonial period but others have since then immigrated, especially during the Spanish Civil War (1936–39) and the Francisco Franco regime (1939–75).
+Most of them arrived during the 300 years of colonial period and contributed one of the core components of Mexican culture.
+Genetic studies show that a majority of Mexicans have European ancestry to different extents, most of which is Iberian and dates back to the 16th, 17th and 18th centuries.
+The second most prominent migration wave is due to the Spanish Civil War (1936–39) and the subsequent Francisco Franco regime (1939–75).